RavinduHasanka/github-pages-with-jekyll/_posts/2022-01-03-my-first-blog-post.md

 ---
-title :  "Sofyware Engineering" date : YYYY-MM-DD
+title: "Software Engineering"
+date: YYYY-MM-DD
 ---

-## ---- Software Engineering ----
+## Software Engineering
 software Engineering is not a coding job.
 It is about following the principles and disciplines in our code to make a quality sofware.
 It need more knowlege in the Information technology field.